 This article walks through what prototypes are, why they matter, and how to create them.
 You'll get helpful tips for designing products, leading teams, and turning your ideas into reality.

-Low-fidelity (lo-fi) prototyping means creating simple, basic versions of a product that focus on how it works rather than how it looks.
+Low-fidelity prototyping involves creating simple representations of a product that emphasize structure, flow, and functionality rather than visual detail.
 These prototypes show the main ideas, user paths, and basic interactions without details like colors, fonts, or exact layouts.

-Unlike high-fidelity prototypes that look almost like the finished product with detailed visuals and interactions, low-fidelity prototypes are purposely rough and unfinished.
+Unlike high-fidelity prototypes, low-fidelity prototypes are intentionally rough, encouraging discussion, iteration, and early course correction rather than validation of visual design.
 This difference is important - low-fidelity prototypes are quick sketches meant to spark discussion and changes, not polished final products.

-Sketches: Sketches are the most basic form of prototyping, and they are hand-drawn representations of interfaces or product concepts.
+Sketches: Hand-drawn representations used to explore layout, hierarchy, and core ideas quickly.
 They can be created on paper, whiteboards, or digital sketching tools, and typically focus on layout and primary elements.

-Wireframes: Slightly more structured than sketches, wireframes use simple shapes and lines to represent interface elements and content blocks.
+Wireframes: Structured layouts that clarify information hierarchy without visual styling.
 They provide a clearer view of information hierarchy and screen organization without visual design elements.

 The defining characteristic of all these forms is their deliberate simplicity, they communicate just enough to convey the concept without the time investment required for detailed design work.